MicrosoftDocs/Virtualization-Documentation/windows-container-samples/python/README.md

 ```
 # Instructions

-All container sample source code is kept under the Vitualization-Documentation git repository in a folder called windows-container-samples.
+All container sample source code is kept under the Virtualization-Documentation git repository in a folder called windows-container-samples.
 1. Open a PowerShell session and change directories to the folder in which you want to store this repository.
 2. Clone the repo to your current working directory:
     git clone https://github.com/MicrosoftDocs/Virtualization-Documentation.git